Kuadrant/architecture/rfcs/0008-distributed-dns.md

 #### Ensure local records are accurate

-When the local KuadrantRecord is updated, the DNS Operator will ensure those values are present in the zone by interacting directly with the DNS Provider - however it will now only remove existing records if the name contains the local clusters clusterID, it will also remove CNAME values, if the value contains the local clusters clusterID.
+When the local DNSRecord is updated, the DNS Operator will ensure those values are present in the zone by interacting directly with the DNS Provider - however it will now only remove existing records if the name contains the local clusters clusterID, it will also remove CNAME values, if the value contains the local clusters clusterID.
+The DNS Operator will store the record set for a given DNS name in the status of that DNSRecord.

-Whenever the DNS Operator does a create or update on the zone (but not a delete), it will requeue the KuadrantRecord for TTL / 2, to verify the results are present.
-This is identified when the observedGeneration and Generation are equal, we should list the zone and ensure all expected records are present.
-If they are absent, add them and requeue to verify again.
+Whenever the DNS Operator does a write (see above) it will re-queue the DNSRecord to verify the results are present.
+This verification only reconcile is identified when the observedGeneration and Generation are equal, if validation fails a back-off will be used plus jitter (additional random time).

+If the spec of the DNSRecord is changed locally, this will reset the validation.

 #### Cleanup